 The Medieval Period

-With the advent of Islam in India, the traditional methods of education increasingly came under Islamic influence.
+With the arrival of Islam in India, the normal methods of education increasingly came under Islamic influence.
 Pre Mughal rulers such as Qutb-u-din tughlaq and other Muslim leaders initiated institutions that imparted knowledge.
 Scholars like Nizamuddin Auliya and Moinuddin Chisti became prominent educators and established Islamic monasteries.
-Students from Bukhara and Afghanistan visited India to study humanities and science.
+Students from Bukhara and Afghanistan visited India to review humanities and science.

 Islamic institutions of education in India inducted traditional Madrasas and Maktabs which taught grammar, philosophy, mathematics, and law influenced by Greek tradition.